 In the Fall of 2017, the Student was suspended for disciplinary reasons.
 As the suspension period approached 10 days, the ARC met to conduct a manifestation determination and found that the behavior leading to the suspension was indeed a manifestation of the Student's disability.
 Then, relying upon a FBA and BIP previously developed, the school district proposed a change of placement (considered herein to mean both a change of location of services and a change of the manner in which services are delivered to the Student).
 The parent objected to the proposed change and suggested that the Student be allowed to remove himself from the classroom to a private location in the hall until he could regain control of his behavior.
-The parent also requested an outside therapist to be provided to the Student at school, rather than sending the Student to External.
-The parent believed that the proposed change would deny the Student FAPE and that the school district was not providing appropriate psychological and social skills services.
+The parent also requested an outside therapist to be provided to the Student at school, rather than sending the Student to the Stu social skills services.
 This disagreement led to the due process hearing conducted on March 9, 2018.